TRNet: Two-level Refinement Network leveraging Speech Enhancement for Noise Robust Speech Emotion Recognition: Introduction

 To increase the robustness of SER in noisy environments, one strategy involves focusing on feature engineering, exploring the design of feature sets that are insensitive to noise contamination~\cite{schuller2006emotion,georgogiannis2012speech,leem2022not}.
-For example, Leem~\emph{et al.} proposed a feature selection framework that automatically assessed the robustness of each acoustic feature against environmental noise~\cite{leem2022not}.
+For example, Leem~\emph{et al.}~\cite{leem2022not} proposed a feature selection framework that automatically assessed the robustness of each acoustic feature against environmental noise.
 However, directly transferring these methods to current deep learning-based emotion recognition models presents challenges.
 An alternative approach is to investigate from the model's perspective, studying the application of data augmentation techniques to expose the model to target noise during training~\cite{lakomkin2018robustness,tiwari2020multi}.
-For instance, Lakomkin~\emph{et al.} introduced random background noise addition and simulated reverberation to contaminate clean training data~\cite{lakomkin2018robustness}, while Tiwari~\emph{et al.} utilized parametric generative models to generate noisy data~\cite{tiwari2020multi}.
-Nevertheless, these methods may not be sufficiently effective on testing data contaminated with unmatched noise types.
-Recent research has explored methods that integrate speech enhancement (SE) with SER models~\cite{triantafyllopoulos2019towards,zhou2020using,chen2023noise}, aiming to improve the robustness of back-end SER models under noisy environments through noise reduction pre-processing.
-Although front-end SE modules can improve SER performance to some extent in noisy environments, the enhanced speech signals often exhibit nonlinear distortions such as artifacts in practical applications~\cite{triantafyllopoulos2019towards}.
-Hence, how to make the most of SE modules for noise robust SER needs further investigation.
+For instance, Lakomkin~\emph{et al.}~\cite{lakomkin2018robustness} introduced random background noise addition and simulated reverberation to contaminate clean training data, while Tiwari~\emph{et al.}~\cite{tiwari2020multi} utilized parametric generative models to generate noisy data.
+Nevertheless, these methods may not be sufficiently effective on testing data contaminated with unseen noise types.
+Recent research has explored methods that integrate speech enhancement (SE) with SER models~\cite{triantafyllopoulos2019towards,zhou2020using,chen2023noise}, aiming to increase the robustness of back-end SER models in noisy environments through noise reduction pre-processing.
+Although front-end SE modules can improve SER performance to some extent, the enhanced speech signals often exhibit nonlinear distortions such as artifacts in practical applications~\cite{triantafyllopoulos2019towards}.
+Therefore, further research is necessary to optimize the utilization of SE modules for noise robust SER.